wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Upload fails from the device library**

 **Steps**
--   Tap on Choose a file on the Media Placeholder or the edit button in the toolbar.
+-   Tap on Choose a file on the placeholder or the edit button in the toolbar.
 -   Tap option ‘Choose from device’ and choose a file.
 -   Turn off the internet connection and wait for a moment.